Jason Kelce informs Philadelphia Eagles teammates he's retiring: reports

 Kelce vacationed down the shore in Sea Isle City, where he helped raise money for the Eagles Autism Foundation by guest bartending at Ocean Drive.

-In 2021, Kelce show again his grasp of the Philly sports fan, sounding off on the Ben Simmons drama with the Philadelphia 76ers.
+In 2021, Kelce showed again his grasp of the Philly sports fan, sounding off on the Ben Simmons drama with the Philadelphia 76ers.

-He was a subject of a Prime Video documentary "Kelce" that aired in September 2023.
+He was the subject of a Prime Video documentary, "Kelce," which aired in September 2023.
 The documentary followed Kelce during the 2022 season.

 Kelce and his brother, Travis Kelce, host the popular sports podcast called "New Heights with Jason and Travis Kelce."